aescobarr/djangoref/README.md

 ```bash
 pip install -r requirements.txt
 ```
 This will install all the packages listed in requirements.txt in the virtual environment.
-If all goes well, we proceed with the next step.

 #### Adjusting config files

-The cloned repository has a [settings.py](https://github.com/aescobarr/nhc-georef/blob/master/djangoref/settings.py) typical django config file.
+The cloned repository has a [settings.py](https://github.com/aescobarr/nhc-georef/blob/master/djangoref/settings.py), the typical django config file.
 However, this file is not enough to run the app, as it points to a second settings_local.py file which must be created.
 Most parameters in settings.py are overwritten in the settings_local.py file, so it must be created and exist at the same level in the folder structure as settings.py.

 The file settings_local.py contains the following (the comments give a brief description of each config key value):
 ```python